ASH: A Modern Framework for Parallel Spatial Hashing in 3D Perception

 \subsubsection{Surface Extraction}

-A volumetric scene reconstruction is not usable for most software and solutions until the results are exported in the point cloud or triangle mesh form.
+A volumetric scene reconstruction is not usable for most software and solutions until the results are exported to point clouds or triangle meshes.
 Hence we implement a variation of Marching Cubes~\cite{lorensen1987marching} that extracts vertices with triangle faces at zero crossings in a volume.
 In a spatially hashed implementation, boundary voxels in voxel blocks are harder to process since queries of neighbor voxel blocks are frequent, and shared vertices among triangles are hard to track.

-One popular practice is to simply visit vertices at isosurfaces and disregard duplicates, but this usually results in a heavily redundant mesh~\cite{klingensmith2015chisel,prisacariu2017infinitam}, or time-consuming post-processing to merge vertices~\cite{niessner2013real}.
+One common approach is to simply visit vertices at isosurfaces and disregard duplicates, but this usually results in a heavily redundant mesh~\cite{klingensmith2015chisel,prisacariu2017infinitam}, or time-consuming post-processing to merge vertices~\cite{niessner2013real}.
 Another method is to introduce an assistant volumetric data structure to atomically record the vertex-voxel association, but the implementations are over-complex and require frequent low-level hash map queries coupled with surface extraction~\cite{dong2018efficient, dong2019gpu}.

-Now that we have a unified hash map interface, we simplify the voxel block neighbor search routine~\cite{dong2019gpu} and set up a \emph{1-radius neighbor} lookup table in advance, as described in Algorithm~\ref{alg:one-radius-nn}.
+Now that we have a unified hash map interface, we simplify the voxel block neighbor search routine~\cite{dong2019gpu} and set up a \emph{1-radius neighbor} lookup table in advance, as described in Listing~\ref{alg:one-radius-nn}.
 Surface extraction is then detached from hash map access and can be optimized separately.
 As a low-hanging fruit, point cloud extraction is implemented with the same routine by ignoring the triangle generation step.
-In fact, surface extraction of a median-scale scene shown in Fig.~\ref{fig:app-realtime-qualitative} takes less than 100ms, making interactive surface update possible in a real-time reconstruction system.
+In fact, surface extraction of a median-scale scene shown in Fig.~\ref{fig:app-realtime-qualitative} takes less than 100ms, making interactive surface updates possible in a real-time reconstruction system.